logo

 [ADVERTISEMENT]

 “His job was to pick them up and move them away from where we were eating.
 He was loving it.”
-She explained that they are used to seeing robber crabs because they had lived on Christmas Island for a while.
+She explained that they were used to seeing robber crabs because they had lived on Christmas Island for a while.

-The photos were shared on the Christmas Island tourism Facebook page., with a caption: "Robber crabs behaving badly!
-A couple of local Christmas Island families had a few extra mouths to feed at their BBQ over the weekend.'
+The photos were shared on the Christmas Island tourism Facebook page, with a caption: "Robber crabs behaving badly!
+A couple of local Christmas Island families had a few extra mouths to feed at their BBQ over the weekend."

 "Coconut crabs have an incredible sense of smell, and for slow-moving creatures, they sure move quickly when there's food around."